-- Strong support for the proposed design, with many commending the proposal, the elegant, slender tower design and the 'wintergarden' space within the podium. - Support for the hotel use and associated commercial, cafe, restaurant and lounge spaces, with some comments warning of the challenging financial climate for restaurants, and some wondering if locating a hotel here will encourage other hotel proposals to follow. - Some questions about the proposed additional height (+6.0 m/2 floors), with some supporting the project noting it's the right location for height (corner site, and up to 72 m is allowed directly to the north), and some inquiring about the financial rationale for the proposed development. - Some questions about the relationship between the proposed building and St. Andrew's Cathedral, and the need to preserve views toward the spire.
+- Some questions about the proposed additional height (+6.0 m/2 floors), with some supporting the project noting it's the right location for height (corner site, and up to 72 m is allowed directly to the north), and some inquiring about the financial rationale and pro forma analysis. - Some questions about the relationship between the proposed building and St. Andrew's Cathedral, and the need to preserve views toward the spire. - Inquiry about the environmental standard being pursued for the project.